-All the other regulations as applicable to B. Tech.
-FOUR (4) - year degree course (Regular) will hold good for B. Tech.
-(Lateral Entry Scheme).
+- 5. All the other regulations as applicable to B. Tech.
+FOUR (4) year degree course (Regular) will hold good for B. Tech.
+(Lateral Entry Scheme). - 6.
+LES students are not eligible for 2-year B. Tech Diploma Certificate.

 18.3Punishment for Malpractice